 The routine UKCA_CALCNUCRATE has been updated to have an additional option for binary homogeneous nucleation of sulphuric acid and water.
-The scheme of Vehkamakki et al. (2002), which is applicable to both tropospheric and stratospheric conditions, has been added as an alternative to the existing Kulmala et al. (1998) parameterization, which is only appropriate for the troposphere.
+The scheme of Vehkamakki et al. (2002), which is applicable to both tropospheric and stratospheric conditions, has been added as an alternative to the Kulmala et al. (1998) parameterization, which is only appropriate for the troposphere.
 The switch i_bhn_method switches between the two schemes with a value of i_bhn_method_kulmala (equal to 1) and i_bhn_method_vekhamaki (equal to 2) for the Kulmala and Vehkamakki parameterizations, respectively.
-Note that the routine UKCA_BI-NAPARA was not included in the vn8.2 build due to copyright reasons, so that i_bhn_method = 1 is specified.
-The routine UKCA_BINAPARA, however, was added to the UMvn8.4 build (within module ukca_binapara_mod) and the switch i_bhn_method in vn8.4 has been set to i_bhn_method_vekhamaki as the default.
+The switch i_bhn_method has been set to i_bhn_method_vekhamaki in UKCA_CALCNUCRATE and cannot be set at run time.